ArianaBakhtyari/specMC/README.md

         3. python setup.py install

 ## General Instructions
-There are two ways to run the code
+There are two ways to run the code:

 - Using the built in prompts
 - Using the command line

 When running the script you must run _python runScript.py {firstDataFile} {fittype} {guesses}_ for the most general fit.
 If you'd like to compare two Datasets then you have the option of adding the _{secondDataFile}_.
 You also have the choice between a one-component and a two-component fit.
 When using two-components you must enter double the guesses, p0,  standard deciation, prior, error required for the fit.

 The following is a description of each variable: